CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 output from 4 bytes to 8 bytes.
 This is changed through the ``history_precision`` namelist flag.

-Note that some pond history fields have not yet been implemented for the topo ponds scheme.
+Note that the dpnd pond history fields have not yet been implemented for the topo ponds scheme and are turned off in the code.

 ****************
 Diagnostic files